mercedezcastro/mercedezcastro/projects/project-2.md

 <img class="ui medium right floated rounded image" src="../images/f2c_4.png">
 <img class="ui medium right floated rounded image" src="../images/f2c_3.png">

-Floor2Ceiling is a website that I created in the Summer of 2018 during my spare time for my father's local construction business.
+Floor2Ceiling is the first website that I ever created.
+I began this project in the Summer of 2018 during my spare time for my father's local construction business.
 I started this project to help me learn how to design a website using HTML and CSS.

 I began this project with only basic knowledge of self-taught HTML and CSS.
 Everything that I learned about building this website is from various YouTube tutorials.
 I first started with videos to refresh myself with the basics of HTML.
 Eventually, I stumbled across videos on CSS Flexbox and CSS Grid.